att-innovate/charmander/README.md

 ###Thanks!

-Some of the Open Source projects that inspired us:
+Some additional open source projects and a blog post that have inspired us:
 - [VoltFramework][15]
 - [Mesos-Go][16]
 - [A Docker Dev Environment in 24 Hours!][17]